syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

 # Localization

 Localization is the process of translating application resources into different languages for specific cultures.
-SfDataGrid uses the following static texts that can be localized in the application level:
+SfDataGrid uses the following static text that can be localized in application level:

 * LOAD MORE ITEMS
 * Drop below